DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting Plan To Choose?

-Some examples of when you might want to create a staging version of your site including testing out new plugins, installing a new theme, or editing code.
+Some examples of when you may want to create a staging version of your site include testing out new plugins, installing a new theme or editing code.
 Once you’ve finished testing, you can replace your live site with the staging version in just a few clicks, depending on the system you’re using.

-This means that your only option is to transfer the whole website, overwriting the entire destination site in the process.
-The downside of this is that you could run into problems if new posts have been added to the live site while work was being carried out on the design of the staging site, for example.
+This means your only option is to transfer the whole website, overwriting the entire destination site in the process.
+The downside of this is you could run into problems if new posts had been added to the live site while work was being carried out on the design of the staging site, for example.

 DreamHost Control Panel

-Instead, you must use the custom DreamHost control panel to carry out tasks like managing the domains associated with your account, installing WordPress, and accessing the tools that let you interact with your server space and databases.
+Instead, you must use the custom DreamHost control panel to carry out tasks such as managing the domains associated with your account, installing WordPress, and accessing the tools that let you interact with your server space and databases.

 Jetpack Professional Features

-As you get access to the Jetpack Professional plan with the top two DreamPress managed WordPress hosting plans – Plus and Pro — it’s worth covering what features this includes to help you decide if they make it worth paying extra for these higher-priced plans.
+Because you get access to the Jetpack Professional plan with the top two DreamPress managed WordPress hosting plans — Plus and Pro — it’s worth covering what features this includes to help you to decide if they make it worth paying extra for these higher-priced plans.